Webmaster of the Web 2.0

 - WebAPI.
 Libraries for the Web.

 - HTML 5.
 This standard in progress (from WHATWG and W3C) defines a new format for HTML which would ease to build graphic interfaces for applications.
-See also this overview of HTML 5.

 - RubHub.
 Search engine of the XHTML Friends Network.